Autodesk-Forge/forge-bim360.costmanagement.exchange.csv/README.md

 ## Description
+This sample is implemented based on [Learn Forge Tutorial](https://github.com/Autodesk-Forge/learn.forge.viewhubmodels/tree/nodejs), please refer to https://learnforge.autodesk.io/ for the details about the framework.

-This sample demonstrates how to exchange all the properties of Budget, Contract, Cost item and Change Order between Cost module and .CSV file using BIM 360 Cost API.
-The sample includes two tasks:
+This sample demonstrates how to exchange the properties of Budget, Contract, Cost item and Change Order between Cost module and .CSV file using BIM 360 Cost API.
+The sample includes three tasks:
+1. Display BIM 360 Cost properties either in **Raw data** and **Human reabable form**.
-1. export BIM 360 Cost properties to an CSV file.
+2. Export BIM 360 Cost properties either in **Raw data** and **Human reabable form** to an CSV file.
-2. Import BIM 360 Cost properties (same as above) from a locally stored CSV file.
+3. Import BIM 360 Cost properties from a locally stored CSV file(based on **Raw data**).

 The sample supports to display and export 2 types of data, the raw data with Id, and the human readable data with the name.
-To import properties, please based on the raw data of CSV file.
+To import properties, please based on the **raw data** of CSV file.

 ## Thumbnail